eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/07_Software_Catalog.rst

 To include new  software in the repository, create a fork of the repository.
 Inside the packages folder create a new folder with the name of the software.
 This folder should contain the description of the new software including at least the Spack package description_ and `Software invocation description <../../02_Programming_Interfaces/Software_Description.rst>`_.

 Finally, create a create pull request with the branch of the newly added software.
-This pull request will be reviewed an  merged to the repository.
+This pull request will be reviewed and merged to the repository.

 .. _repository: https://github.com/eflows4hpc/software-catalog
 .. _description: https://spack.readthedocs.io/en/latest/packaging_guide.html